Situation updates

 Eating eggs and poultry products is safe

 There are no food safety concerns.
-Avian influenza viruses are sensitive to heat treatment and cooked food is safe to eat.
+Avian influenza viruses are sensitive to heat treatment, and cooked food is safe to eat.

 There is no evidence that people can be infected with avian influenza by eating thoroughly cooked eggs or poultry (like chicken, turkey, or duck), or foods that contain them.

-Thorough cooking means heating food to an internal temperature of:
+Chicken needs to be cooked to an internal temperature of:

 - 75°C for at least 30 seconds, or